Summary of Skogstekniska Klustret

 The cluster is currently running more than 20 projects with a view to driving forestry technological development and creating ideal conditions for acquiring key skills.

-The projects can be implemented thanks to co-funding, mainly from the EU’s structural funds and the Swedish Innovation Agency, VINNOVA.
+The projects can be implemented thanks to co-funding, mainly from the EU’s Regional fund and the Swedish Innovation Agency, VINNOVA.
 County councils and municipalities are also involved in financing.
-In-house funding of projects is possible through a significant financial commitment from the Swedish state forestry company Sveaskog.
-In addition, the companies contribute their own time, personnel and resources.
+In-house funding of projects is possible through a significant financial commitment from the Swedish state forestry company; Sveaskog and private forest owners; Holmen skog and SCA skog.
+In addition, the member companies contribute their own time, personnel and resources.

 No direct compensation is paid to the companies for their contributions to development projects and test beds, but they receive other potent benefits from the cluster in the form of competitive advantage.
-Sveaskog uses its commitment to promote systems development and thinking, thereby boosting profitability and productivity in the industry.
+Sveaskog, Holmen skog and SCA uses their commitments to promote systems development and thinking, thereby boosting profitability and productivity in the industry.

 Productivity in the Swedish forestry industry has increased 15-fold during the past 30 years, largely thanks to trees being harvested in predetermined lengths (the cut to length method, CTL-method).
 However, partnerships are needed for Sweden to maintain its leading global position.